title: my-train-travels.org

 LA GRANDE ALLURE

-Clarification: I've faithfully recorded the composition of overseas passenger trains going back to my first holiday in 1976 but, with some exceptions, not unit numbers or names.
+Clarification: I've faithfully recorded the composition of overseas passenger trains going back to my first holiday in 1976, but, with the exception of Australian and sporadic European, Indian, Sri Lankan, Hong Kong and Japanese trains, not most numbers or names.
 This is due to the sheer volume of passenger trains involved, quick station dwell times, splitting or joining of portions enroute, and complicated numbering systems.

 Please note!
 This has been a challenging project, given the twin objectives of producing documents which could be displayed on a computer screen and printed out at a reasonable level of quality - while keeping to a manageable file size.
-Compromises have had to be made where photographs and other images are concerned, and the route schematics particularly need to be improved.
+Compromises have had to be made where photographs and other images are concerned.
 Your understanding and suggestions will be appreciated.

 To learn more about downloading these documents, please click on Getting Started.